 4- Free Delivery

 Competitive product pricing is no longer the only deciding factor for customers when they are weighing up who and where to buy from.
-Shipping, taxes and fees are a huge turn off for customers, and research attributes a massive 60% cart abandonment rate to those not wanting to pay the extra shipping costs.
-Offering free shipping options could increase your average revenue per user (ARPU), your customer loyalty and retention rates.
-There are a number of ways you could do this: include the cost of shipping in the price of the product, offer a yearly free-shipping subscription fee or free shipping above a certain price threshold.
-This last option could also increase your average transaction value (ATV) as people are more likely to buy add on items to quality for free shipping.
+Shipping, taxes, and fees are a huge turn off for customers, and research attributes a massive 60% cart abandonment rate to those not wanting to pay the extra shipping costs.
+Offering free shipping options could increase your average revenue per user (ARPU), your customer loyalty, and retention rates.
+There are a number of ways you could do this: include the cost of shipping in the price of the product, offer a yearly free-shipping subscription fee, or free shipping above a certain price threshold.
+This last option could also increase your average transaction value (ATV) as people are more likely to buy add on items to qualify for free shipping.

 5- Free, Easy Returns

 In the same vein as offering free delivery, offering free returns gives customers security and confidence that if they don’t like the product they receive, they can return it at no extra cost to them.
 Research has shown that 86% of shoppers want a return shipping label provided with their purchase.
 Ultimately, you have to flexible and lenient when it comes to eCommerce, customers want complete freedom when it comes to how they shop online, and this includes the returns process.
 By providing them with the most hassle-free options will ensure they experience 100% satisfaction, which is guaranteed to bring improvements in loyalty and retention rates.